-In this class, the horse is to be judged on performance, manners, conformation, soundness, and suitability to purpose.
+In this class, the horse is to be judged on, manners, performance, soundness, and suitability to purpose.

 Clothing and equipment requirements will follow that of the Hunt Seat and Saddle Seat divisions.
-Class Procedures

 Exhibitors will be required to walk and trot/easy gait on the rail both directions of the ring.
 Exhibitors may be asked to back.